Sire (Aanaa)

 Sire is one of the Aanaas in the Oromia Regional State of Ethiopia.
-It's part of the Arsi Zone.
-It is part of former Dodotana Sire woreda.
-The administrative center of woreda is Sire.
+It is part of the Arsi Zone and the former Dodotana Sire woreda.
+The administrative center of the woreda is Sire.

 Demographics

 The 2007 national census reported a total population for this woreda of 73,970, of whom 37,812 were men and 36,158 were women; 8,376 or 11.32% of its population were urban dwellers.
-The majority of the inhabitants said they practised Ethiopian Orthodox Christianity, with 51.61% of the population reporting they observed this belief, while 44.46% of the population were Muslim, and 3.76% of the population were Protestant.
+The majority of the inhabitants said they practiced Ethiopian Orthodox Christianity, with 51.61% of the population reporting they observed this belief, while 44.46% of the population were Muslim, and 3.76% of the population were Protestant.